 - Do you drink alcohol?

-- What medications do you take, including over-the-counter drugs and supplements?
+- What medicines do you take, including over-the-counter medicines and supplements?

 - Have you ever been told that you have hepatitis?

 - Do other people in your family have liver disease?